Shazixnar/ATO-Magic_Archer_Sylvie/README.md

 I will keep watching for cards strength, try to make sure these cards display their strength that should be there.
 Create a real magic archer instead of only using sharp to deal damage.

 Hope you enjoy it and if have any idea or bug, just open a github issue or make a post in the **modding #support-and-requests** channel of the [official Across the Obelisk Discord](https://discord.gg/across-the-obelisk-679706811108163701).

+## Donation

+I make mods just because I want, not making money.
+But if you want to donate to me, you can [Click it](https://ko-fi.com/shazixnar), and I thank you so much!